luapower/website/www/md/get-involved.md

 All modules should work together from the master branch at any time.
 Each package has to keep up with the others.
 If you introduce breaking changes on a package, you have to upgrade all its dependants immediately.
+Work on a dev branch until you do so.

 Conventions that I follow (you can of course use semantic versioning too):